 Advanced study of theory and research-based nursing services of the young, middle and older adult.
 Focus is on the knowledge acquisition and management of complex acute and chronic illnesses and end of life processes.
-Pre-requisites: NUR 526, 527.
+Co-requisite: NUR 536.

 NUR 531 Nursing Services with the Childbearing Family (3)